The basics of weight loss training

 I’m often asked whether there are any particular exercises or techniques that will aid with weight loss in the middle.

-While there are no magic techniques that will help you lose belly fat in a particular location, there are several things you can do to assist you lose belly fat over time.
+While there are no magic techniques that will help you lose fat in a particular location, there are several things you can do to assist you lose fat around your midriff over time.

 Therefore I recommend concentrating on weight reduction in general, considering that lowering weight generally will result in fat loss around the waist.

 As mentioned above, it’s crucial to remember that talking about weight reduction is difficult without mentioning diet.
-Taking stock of what you’re eating and swapping processed carbohydrates and sweets for nutritious foods always helps minimise bloat and lose weight.
+Taking stock of what you’re eating and swapping processed carbohydrates and sweets for nutritious foods always helps minimise bloat and reduce waist size.

 Great exercises for weight loss

-When many people think of losing weight, one of the first things that comes to mind is getting a toned and taut tummy.
-However, doing hundreds of crunches every day isn’t the best way to lose belly fat.
+When many people think of getting in shape, one of the first things that comes to mind is getting a toned and taut tummy.
+However, doing hundreds of crunches every day isn’t the best way to lose fat.
 In fact, as mentioned above, exercises that reduce fat in just one area of the body just don’t exist.

-Spot reduction may not be a viable approach to losing belly fat, but there are some great core-focused exercises that will torch fat all over the body, resulting in a strong and more chiselled core.
+Spot reduction may not be a viable approach to losing fat around your waist, but there are some great core-focused exercises that will torch fat all over the body, resulting in a strong and more chiselled core.
 Doing a variety of exercises that combine cardio, strength, and core work will ultimately help you reduce body fat.

 Here are some of the great workouts and exercises to burn fat and lose weight that you can expect to be doing as a part of your personal programme (and also some you can do in your spare time!):